Residence permit

 Cafes and restaurants use Wi-Fi with an average speed of 85 Mbit/s.

-Average spending of digital nomads, according to the Residency Malta Agency
+The average spending of digital nomads, according to the Residency Malta Agency, are the following:

 Prevalence of the English language.
 The Maltese speak two official languages: Maltese and English.
 English is understood in a city cafe, a village shop, or an intercity bus.